Excerpt 5, A Seat for the Rabble

 “Prophet?”
 Evan heard Karl ask, but it didn’t register.
-A comet could’ve blazed through the sky, and Evan, a dedicated astronomer, wouldn’t have cared to look.
+A comet could’ve blazed through the sky just then, and Evan, a dedicated astronomer, wouldn’t have known.

 Jason.
 He spun on Renworth.
 “Lord . . .
 Lord Jason is here?”

 Evan didn’t realize he was clutching the mayor’s wrist until two city guards stirred uneasily.
-“Is there any other?”
-Renworth slipped out of his grasp.
+“Do you know another bastard prince?”
+Renworth pried his wrist free.
 “Docked one hour ago.
-He returns from the Holy Wars . . . unscathed.
+He returns from the Holy Wars, unscathed.
 Or so I was told.”

 No doubt Renworth had saved this news for just the right moment, to rankle Evan, to throw him off balance.
 Whatever his motives, he’d succeeded.